 - Activate Ad rules.

 Learn how to use the ad_rule parameter to control individual ad requests.

 Video ad rule priority and the default rule

 When you turn on ad rules for your network, a default ad rule is created automatically with the following settings:

 - Shows one 30-second pre-roll video ad, with no podding

 - Targeted to the run of network, with no specific targeting

-- Mid-rolls, post-rolls, and other types of ads are disabled
+- Mid-rolls, post-rolls, and other types of ads are deactivated